adithya1770/sceptix-webapp/README.md

 # OpenMath

-OpenMath is a webapp which primarily does math calculations especially matrix manipulations. built on python, mysql and html+css
+OpenMath is a webapp which primarily does math calculations especially matrix manipulations.
+Built on python, mysql and html+css

 # How To Run